-- The victim, especially their protection and support. - The alleged perpetrator, their support needs and any discipline action. - All other children at the school. - The victim and the alleged perpetrator sharing classes and space at school or when using school transport, coach travel to and from school etc
+- The victim, especially their protection and support. - The alleged perpetrator, their support needs and any discipline action. - All other children at the school. - The victim and the alleged perpetrator sharing classes and space at school.

 The risk assessment will be recorded and kept under review.